jakabo27/FPP-Pushbuttons/README.md

 If you have a normal button without an LED here's how you would wire it:
 ![Normal button](https://static.wixstatic.com/media/b044cb_fe958f7770374811b2b880458125c82e~mv2.jpg/v1/fill/w_404,h_221,al_c,q_80,usm_0.66_1.00_0.01/withoutLED_JPG.webp)
+(If the pictures don't load go to the [page](https://www.jacobathompson.com/christmas-lights) on my website)

+# FPP linking to GPIO
+- Upload your scripts to the file manager and make/name all the necessary playlists each with a single song in it (or multiple if you want your whole multi-song show to play when a button is pressed)
+- Under Status/Control go to **Events**
+- Create a new event.
+Event ID 1/1, Event name whatever, Effect Sequence NONE, Event Script *\<The script you uploaded\>*
+- Go under Input/Output Setup and click GPIO triggers
+- Toggle the pin your button is attached to.
+If it will go low when you press the button then put the event on the Falling option, if it is active high then put the event on Rising.
+- Click the Reboot button by the warning it pops up after you make all the changes

 # Motivation
 Since my show would be outside of my apartment I didn’t want it playing all the time, but I also didn’t want it only playing every 30 minutes or something.
 My solution was to set up a button that people can press to start the show, but I also wanted the lights to only constantly be on 5:00pm-11:00pm.
 On the surface this seems simple, but I had to do some simple/complicated scripting to accomplish it like I wanted.
 The video here and below gives a nice introduction on how to set up a pushbutton with a simple script to start a playlist.
 Keep reading to find the complicated script I put together that accomplishes everything I want